buraglio/forwardingplane.net/content/post/2022-11-04-the-mess-of-ipv6-unique-local-addressing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>As defined by RFC4193:&nbsp;</p>
+<p>As defined by RFC4193: </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p><em>“This IETF standards document defines an IPv6 unicast address format that is globally unique and is intended for local communications.&nbsp; These addresses are called Unique Local IPv6 Unicast Addresses and are abbreviated in this document as Local IPv6 addresses.&nbsp; They are not expected to be routable on the global Internet.&nbsp; They are routable inside of a more limited area such as a site.&nbsp; They may also be routed between a limited set of sites.”</em></p>
+<p><em>“This IETF standards document defines an IPv6 unicast address format that is globally unique and is intended for local communications.
+These addresses are called Unique Local IPv6 Unicast Addresses and are abbreviated in this document as Local IPv6 addresses.
+They are not expected to be routable on the global Internet.
+They are routable inside of a more limited area such as a site.
+They may also be routed between a limited set of sites.”</em></p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->